 1. Conspiracy (2001)

 This film dramatizes the Wannsee Conference that took place on January 20, 1942, in Wannsee, Berlin.
 It follows the Nazi officials discussing the “Final Solution of the Jewish Question” during World War II.
 It was in this meeting that they decided to use concentration camps for the murder of millions of Jews.
-The meeting was chaired by SS-Obergruppenführer Reinhard Heydrich (Kenneth Branagh), who was the Chief of the Reich Security Main Office.
+The meeting was chaired by SS-Obergruppenführer Reinhard Heydrich (Kenneth Branagh), the Chief of the Reich Security Main Office.
 He was assisted by SS-Obersturmbannführer Adolf Eichmann (Stanley Tucci).
 But to greenlight the plan, they need to change the mind of Friedrich Wilhelm Kritzinger (David Threlfall), who believes that the meeting is of no use, thereby making it clear that killing Jews is not an option for him.
-To find out what really happened during the meeting, as the Frank Pierson directorial is based on the meeting’s only surviving transcript, you can watch ‘Conspiracy’ here.
+To find out what really happened during the conference, as the Frank Pierson directorial is based on the meeting’s only surviving transcript, you can watch ‘Conspiracy’ here.

 Read More: Best Anime on HBO Max